JayOnojah/todo-frontend/README.md

 # Todo App using ReactJS with TypeScript

-Utilized TypeScript with front-end frameworks like React JS, Tanstack/React Query, Context API and Material UI.
+Utilized TypeScript with frontend frameworks like React JS, Tanstack/React Query, Context API and Material UI.

 **Prerequisites**